L00L entanglement and the twisted quantum eraser: introduction

 \section{introduction}

 Jon Dowling was a methodical and effective researcher, but when it came to \emph{talking} about research \--- either in a plenary talk or at the coffee shop \--- the man liked to ham it up.
 He took every opportunity to insert humor and wackiness wherever he could find a crevice to jam it in, even if it didn't \emph{really} belong.
 It was rare to see him give a talk on $N00N$ states without a poster from Gary Cooper's ``High Noon'' and peppering his explanations with gun-slinger analogies \--- even if this was at a government program review.
-Half the audience would roll their eyes and groan, the other half would snicker, the other-other half (as customary) would be zoned out working on their own talks or sleeping off the night before.
+Part of the audience would roll their eyes and groan, some would snicker, while the rest (as is customary) would be zoned out working on their own talks or sleeping off the night before.

 From the perspective of a young impressionable graduate student, facing down rows of dour professors, Jon was both a relief and a revelation.
 A relief from the self-importance and humorlessness of much of the community, and proof that science was \emph{allowed to be fun too}, and that just because something was silly didn't mean that it wasn't important.